ofutonify/02_LineWeaver/README.md

 3. Click “Start conversion to xlsx” to generate a translation-ready `.xlsx` file with color-highlighted untranslated cells.

 ### 🔹 Step 3: Convert Translated XLSX back to XML
 1. Upload your completed `.xlsx` after translation
+2. Select the destination language (Dest) for XML export using the dropdown menu
-2. Click “Start conversion to XML” to re-generate the XML file
+3. Click “Start conversion to XML” to re-generate the XML file
-3. Import the XML back into xTranslator and apply it to the `.esp`.
+4. Import the XML back into xTranslator and apply it to the `.esp`.
 You can then re-export the updated XML if needed.

 ---